 Oxford Cloth is very similar to pinpoint oxford, except it uses a slightly heavier thread and looser weave.
 It has a slightly rougher texture but is more durable than most fabrics.
 It’s composed of a symmetrical basketweave where one yarn may cross two yarns.
 Originally developed for sportswear, so it’s the least dressy, and (in some circles) not considered appropriate for office or formal wear.
 Oxford cloth has always been a staple in traditional American button down polo shirts.
 It can be worn slightly wrinkled straight from the dryer and still look great.

-or browse our selection of oxford cloth here.
+Learn more about oxford cloth here or browse our selection of oxford cloth here.

 Oxford Cloth Shirt Fabric